DIY WordPress Website Design Tutorial

 Web pages are responsive and wider today than in the past.
 Responsive means the page automatically adjusts to the screen size of your device You don’t want your resolution for your website to be to big or too small.
 1000px width is the new norm and even that is now small.

 Keep it simple if you don’t know how to design.
 As stated earlier use Canva Logos or hire a logo designer from Fiverr.

-Use a maximum of two fonts for your logo and the content of your website.
+Use a maximum of two fonts for your logo and titles and another font choice for the content of your website.
 It starts to look odd if you’re using multiple font styles.
 Again, one font should be fore your titles, the other for the body.
 Your menu should use either the body or the title font.

 Don’t copy popular websites!
 Have your own content and your own design.
 Looking like others in your market is always a bad idea.
 Differentiate yourself, otherwise you’re just an echo.